salifmulla/resume_agent/README.md

 ```powershell
 streamlit run .\resume_agent\src\app.py
 ```

+If you want to use OpenAI embeddings for semantic matching, set the `OPENAI_API_KEY` environment variable before running the app or tests.
+If the key is not set, a deterministic fallback embedding will be used so behavior is reproducible for testing.

+Architecture diagram is available at `assets/architecture.svg`.

 How it works (contract):
 - Input: a job description (txt/pdf/docx) and one or more resumes (txt/pdf/docx)